AnonymerNiklasistanonym/TelegramHaushaltsBot/README.md

 3. Replace all placeholders in this file:
    - `telegramToken`: The Telegram bot token
 4. Run `npm install`
+5. Run `npm run build`
-5. Run `npm start`
+6. Run `npm run start`
-6. Update the Telegram bot command/helper info with the information from the command line output (it should look a bit like the following):
+7. Update the Telegram bot command/helper info with the information from the command line output (it should look a bit like the following):

    ```txt
    hilfe - Befehl und Bot Informationen/Hilfe